Frequently Asked Questions

 - When is the application deadline?

-- Do I have to have all the prerequisite courses complete and graded before starting the RN-BS program?You may have up to three classes not started or in-progress when you apply.
+- Do I have to have all the prerequisite courses complete and graded before starting the RN-BS program?You can be enrolled in or registered for up to three prerequisite courses when you apply.
 All prerequisite and general education courses must be completed before you begin the program.
 Contact the College of Nursing at 801-587-3194 to discuss your situation with an advisor.

 - Who can help me if I have a question about general education requirements and/or transferring courses from other schools?

-- How often am I required to be on campus?Students are required to attend a one-day on-campus orientation at the beginning of the program and a poster presentation during fourth semester.
+- How often am I required to be on campus?Students are required to attend a one-day on-campus orientation at the beginning of the program and a poster presentation during their final semester.
 If students live at a great distance special consideration may be given to this requirement.